New reactor facility projects

 - public input

-The CNCS’s regulatory framework includes guidance, which is used to inform the applicant or licensee on how to meet requirements, elaborate further on requirements, or provide information on best practices.
+The CNSC’s regulatory framework includes guidance used to advise the applicant or licensee on how to meet requirements, elaborate further on requirements or provide information on best practices.

 While the CNSC sets requirements and provides guidance on how to meet them, an applicant or licensee may put forward a case to demonstrate that the intent of a requirement is addressed by other means.
-Such a case must be demonstrated with supportable evidence.
+Such a case must be demonstrated with supporting evidence.
 CNSC staff consider guidance when evaluating the adequacy of any case submitted.
 This does not mean that the requirement is waived; rather, it is an indication that the regulatory framework provides the flexibility for licensees to propose alternative means of achieving the intent of the requirement.
-The Commission is always the final authority as to whether the requirement has been met.
+The Commission is always the final authority that determines whether the requirement has been met.

 Applying for a licence under the Nuclear Safety and Control Act

-Applicants wishing to carry out licensed activities are expected to use the following licence application guides for regulatory expectations on the information to be submitted for a licence.
-Licence application guides point to key regulatory documents by relevant activities.
+Applicants who wish to carry out licensed activities are expected to use the following licence application guides for regulatory expectations on the information to submit for a licence.
+Licence application guides point to key regulatory documents by relevant activity.